The Ultimate Guide To: Ingredients

 Titanium dioxide – Titanium dioxide is a physical sunscreen that absorbs up to 400 nm of UV radiation and protects against both UVB and UVA rays.
 Can be found in physical sunscreen products.

 Tretinoin - Commonly known by its brand name Retin-A, tretinoin is a powerful vitamin A derivative that can treat acne and improve fine lines and wrinkles.
-Our Apostrophe dermatologists sometimes recommend tretinoin to smooth skin texture and address acne concerns.
-(Our own medical director, Dr. Aimee Paik, has used tretinoin since she was 16!).
+The providers on our platform sometimes recommend tretinoin to smooth skin texture and address acne concerns.
+(Dr. Aimee Paik has used tretinoin since she was 16!).
 Common side effects are irritation, redness, and peeling.
 Note: this is a prescription medication.

 Vitamin C – Vitamin C, or ascorbic acid, is an antioxidant proven to be effective in protecting against photoaging of the skin when manufactured into a stable topical formulation.
 It is available in serums, liquids, creams, and even powder.
 However, it is important to note that if the vitamin C is not stable, it will oxidize in solution.
 See ascorbic acid.